 Furthermore, many cards that have zero interest grace periods also have high regular interest rates.
 To make the most of credit card refinancing, you must pay off your debts before the grace period ends.
 Because of this, credit card refinancing is only a good strategy if your credit card balances aren’t very high.

 In the end, only you can decide whether a debt consolidation loan is the right choice for your unique financial situation and budgeting goals.
-If you need additional advice or want to know more about how debt consolidation and personal loans work, don’t hesitate to contact your friends at Regional Finance.

 References accessed on July 10th, 2021: